AdaptiBar. You keep hearing this name. What is it, some kind of protein snack?

 Similar to AdaptiBar’s questions, the book tells you the issue being tested right above the question.

-Here’s what it looks like inside (latest 2012 edition).
+Here’s what it looks like inside (2nd edition).

-Verdict (and how you can get $30 off AdaptiBar)
+Final verdict (and how you can get $40 off AdaptiBar)

-All that said, AdaptiBar (along with Emanuel’s S&T books) is one of the best resources I know for preparing for the MBE.
-[Click to Tweet]
+All that said, AdaptiBar (along with Emanuel’s Strategies & Tactics books) is one of the best resources I know for preparing for the MBE.

-If you’re still interested in using AdaptiBar for your MBE studies, you can get a $30 coupon code for joining my weekly email list (since I’m not allowed to post the code publicly).
+If you’re interested in using AdaptiBar for your MBE studies, you can get started with a $40 discount code.
+Find the most up-to-date code here.